-Infrastructure SIP: Other documentation (Crosswalks)
+Infrastructure State Implementation Plan: Other documentation (Crosswalks)

-In addition to the rule amendments described above, DEQ is submitting three documents referred to as “crosswalks” for EQC approval and submittal to EPA (see Tables 4-6).
-A separate crosswalk is provided for NO2, SO2 and Lead with this rulemaking proposal, each addressing the required infrastructure SIP elements of CAA Section 110(a)(2)(A) - 110(a)(2)(M).
+In addition to the rule amendments described above, DEQ is submitting three documents, Tables 4, 5 and 6, referred to as crosswalks, for EQC approval and submittal to EPA.
+A separate crosswalk is provided for each nitrogen dioxide, sulfur dioxide and lead with this rulemaking proposal, each addressing the required infrastructure State Implementation Plan elements of CAA Section 110(a)(2)(A) - 110(a)(2)(M).

-The crosswalks were developed in collaboration with EPA Region 10 and are included with this proposal for EQC approval and submittal to EPA as DEQ’s demonstration that the Oregon SIP meets the infrastructure requirements to implement, maintain and enforce the NAAQS for NO2, SO2 and Pb as specified in Section 110 of the Clean Air Act.
+The crosswalks were developed in consultation with EPA Region 10 and are included with this proposal.
 The crosswalks address the required infrastructure elements of Section 110(a)(1) and 110(a)(2), with some exceptions, as discussed in more detail below.
-While the crosswalks are not considered part of the official record of Oregon’s SIP, they are proposed for submittal to EPA as reference tools to demonstrate how applicable Oregon Administrative Rules and authorizing Oregon Revised Statutes correspond to and satisfy federal Clean Air Act Section 110(a)(1) and (a)(2) requirements for the purpose of Infrastructure SIP submittals.
-DEQ has made an effort to include the relevant OARs and corresponding ORSs in the crosswalks for ease of reference, however, it should be noted that the official record of Oregon Administrative Rules that constitute the Federally-approved Oregon State Implementation Plan are listed in subpart MM of 40 CFR part 52.
-DEQ wishes to improve these crosswalks over time for use in future infrastructure SIP submittals, and welcomes suggestions during the public comment period of this rulemaking as to how these crosswalks could be further improved.
+The crosswalks are not considered part of the official record of Oregon’s State Implementation Plan and they are proposed for submittal to EPA as reference tools to demonstrate how applicable Oregon Administrative Rules and authorizing Oregon Revised Statutes correspond to and satisfy federal Clean Air Act Section 110(a)(1) and (a)(2) requirements for the purpose of Infrastructure State Implementation Plan submittals.
+DEQ has made an effort to include the relevant state rules and statutes in the crosswalks for ease of reference; however, the official record of Oregon Administrative Rules that constitute the federally-approved Oregon State Implementation Plan are listed in subpart MM of 40 CFR part 52.